Female Politician Assaulted Amidst Political Unrest In Bolivia

 On Friday, as violent protests continued in the wake of Bolivia’s disputed October election, a disturbing video of a female politician being assaulted made its way around social media.
 Patricia Arce, the mayor of Vinto, was kidnapped from her office, covered in red paint and made to walk barefoot through the streets before having her hair forcibly shorn off by opponents of the former president Evo Morales who believed she had organized a pro-government mob.
 Morales officially resigned on Monday.

-In the video, Arce, surrounded my masked protestors is defiant, saying “I’m not going to shut up, and if they want to kill me, may they kill me.”
+In the video, Arce is surrounded by masked protestors, but remains defiant, saying “I’m not going to shut up, and if they want to kill me, may they kill me.”

 Advertisement